Also, a semi-recent Moz article cited the fact that “templates and themes are awesome now” as one of the ten reasons custom web design is “dying”.

 Will my content flow correctly if I use this?

-Custom website designs are based on your unique context.
+Custom website designs are based on your unique brand and goals.
 Website templates are designed based on common contexts.
 Don’t try to fit your square peg in a round hole.

 As Josh explains, the fact that website templates are designed to fit many different contexts often results in a lack of focus…